gopi-suvanam/scribbler-website/_posts/2024-12-07-Master-Tutorial-on-API-Testing-Using-JavaScript.md

 Testing APIs directly with vanilla JavaScript is lightweight and effective, especially for quick results or when integrating APIs into front-end apps.
 By leveraging ES6 features, you can write concise and maintainable test scripts that run directly in the browser.

-Use this notebook to start testing right away: [Scribbler Notebookt for API Testing in JavaScript](https://app.scribbler.live/?jsnb=examples/API-Testing.jsnb).
+Use this notebook to start testing right away: [Scribbler Notebook for API Testing in JavaScript](https://app.scribbler.live/?jsnb=examples/API-Testing.jsnb).
+Also use Scribbler Notebook right away: [Scribbler Notebook for API Testing](https://app.scribbler.live/?jsnb=examples/API-Testing.jsnb).

 Happy Testing! 🎉